Counties Ship Management: War losses

 Two of CSM's 7,628 ton cargo steamers were equipped as CAM ships, each having a catapult on her bow to launch a Hawker Sea Hurricane.
 Michael E was the UK's first CAM ship, completed in May 1941.
 She was torpedoed and sunk on her maiden voyage on 2 June 1941.
 Primrose Hill was completed in September 1941.
 In October 1942 a German submarine sank her with torpedo and shellfire.

 The 7,628 ton Marietta E was completed in June 1940.
 In March 1943 a U-boat torpedoed and sank her in the Indian Ocean off the coast of South Africa.

 The 5,818 ton Clan Macvicar had been completed in 1918.
 CSM had acquired her in 1936 and renamed her Dover Hill.
 In February 1943 she was at anchor in northern Russia when a Luftwaffe 500 kg bomb crashed through her decks and buried itself in coal in her bunkers without exploding.
 Volunteers from her crew took two days and nights to dig 22 ft down into the coal to reach the bomb, which a Soviet bomb disposal specialist then defused.
 All 19 volunteers were afterwards decorated for bravery.
 Dover Hill was salvaged and taken over by the Ministry of War Transport.
 On 9 June 1944 during the Normandy landings she was scuttled as a Corn Cob block ship for a Gooseberry Harbour.

 CSM's final wartime loss was the 7,178 ton refrigerated steamer Argos Hill.
 She was built in 1922 as Canadian Constructor.
 Ernels Shipping Co of London bought her in 1939, renamed her Argos Hill and placed her under CSM management.
 She was damaged in an air raid on Convoy OA 178 on 4 July 1940 but survived and remained in service until after the surrender of Germany.
-She was destroyed by fire on 7 August 1945 just a week before the surrender of Japan.
+She caught fire on 7 August 1945, just a week before the surrender of Japan, off St. John's, Newfoundland (41°35′N 54°54′W).
+She was towed into Bay Bulls on 13 August and considered a constructive total loss.